Skip to primary navigation Skip to content Skip to footer

 • weak connection from legs through the hips

-What you repeat becomes what you own.
-And over time, that shapes either efficiency—or limitation.
+In kayaking and SUP, one stroke follows the next with 50 to 60 strokes per minute.
+What you repeat becomes what you are.
+And over time, that shapes either efficiency or limitation.

-Build the Stroke: The Foundation of Efficient Paddling
+The Foundation of Efficiency

-📓 Coach’s Notebook: Understanding the Forward Stroke
+Know the Forward Stroke

 Hand-drawn sketch of a person illustrating kayak paddle techniques and angles.

-Like a pole vaulter planting the pole, that moment of connection creates everything that follows.
+Think of the forward stroke as front-wheel drive.
+The connection happens out in front—at the catch—not by pulling from behind.
+Like a pole vaulter planting their pole, that moment of connection creates everything that follows.

 Power phase = energy transfer through whole body